itnilesh/tensor-flow-inception-client/README.md

 # tensor-flow-inception-client
-Simple grpc client for tensorflow with inception
+Simple grpc client for tensorflow with inception in Go.

-Sample client for tensorflow inception model.